 Continuing Education for Insurance Professionals

 As an insurance professional, you're often the first contact for a policyholder who has experienced a disaster.
 The more you know about the disaster mitigation process and recovery, the more you can guide your client to the right steps to control damage and therefore, control costs.
 With Continuing Education (CE) options from ServiceMaster Restore®, you and your staff can be better equipped to help your policyholders by understanding the latest disaster restoration techniques, procedures, and best practices.

 Courses designed to help you provide better service to your customers

 As an approved CE provider in 46 states, ServiceMaster Restore has developed curricula that emphasize the cost-saving benefits of quick response and correct action in a variety of critical areas.
 These courses give you the knowledge needed to put your policyholders at ease.
-Also, they help you understand the effects of a disaster and the steps involved in restoring the structure as well as the contents.
+Also, they help you understand the effects of a disaster and the steps involved in restoring the structure and contents.
 Note, not all courses are approved for all states.

 To provide property and casualty insurance agents and adjusters an increased understanding of flood insurance and the benefits for their customers.
 Topics covered include the National Flood Insurance Program (NFIP) and the Federal Emergency Management Agency (FEMA).